faerietree/shell__blendercam_convenience_script/README.md

 ------
 Note: BlenderCAM tries to enable these automatically but it may fail.
 * Simplify Curves (curve_simplify).

-"After first start everything should be set up.
+''"After first start everything should be set up.
 If you don't see CAM tabs on the right side, go to preferences-addons and enable the Simplify curves addon and CAM addon.
 Also, if Blender CAM tabs don't show, change Blender Render to  Blender CAM [or print_3d] in the upper header."
-(Vilem Novak, BlenderCAM creator)
+(Vilem Novak, BlenderCAM creator)''

 Setup: